Part I: The Diagnosis, a love story for my doctors.

 Coordination has never been my thing.
 The long running joke in my family was that I could not walk and chew gum at the same time.
 I come from a family of athletes, on both sides, so this was especially frustrating.
 I have felt like a wuss among other things my entire life because I can not do the same things the rest of my family can.
 I did not know that it was not normal to always have some form of a headache, and that not everyone is dizzy all the time.
 Hell I thought coughing and sneezing gave everyone a “flash headache”.

 So cut to my mid 20s and I am constantly in my doctor’s office (Dr. Baird in Plano, TX if you want to keep score at home) begging him to test me for mono.
 Every time I get the same results, “nope, you’re fine.” sometimes I would get tested for depression, and even get a prescription for something.
 Let me tell you two things about me 1) I try not to take anything.
 Aside from a few things now and then for allergies or pain, I just don’t.
 Ever.
 99% of the time I don’t even bother to get my prescriptions filled.
-I joke, but that’s because to know me is to know I don’t take so much as an Advil, I’m quite terrified of forming an addiction to be honest. & 2) I’m not a depressed person.
-I’m an optimist.
-I can’t help it, even when I try not to be, I can’t help believing in my heart that things are better than they seem.
+I joke, but that’s because to know me is to know I don’t take so much as an Advil, I’m quite terrified of forming an addiction to be honest. & 2) I’m not a depressed person, I do have small bouts now and then, and I have a very intense struggle with anxiety.
 I’m sarcastic, and a bit snarky, but even on my darkest hours, I’ve never felt the despair that is truly depression.
 Another thing this doctor wanted me to consider was botox for my wrinkles – in my 20s.

 I had gone to an orthopedic surgeon as well for some shoulder issues.
 When I mentioned that I was not just tired all the time, but achy, and exhausted every minute, he sent me in for some testing.
 They checked me for MS, Leukemia, and Lupus.
 The Lupus test came back positive so I was referred to rheumatologist, who determined that the test was wrong but said I had Fibromyalgia.
 At this point I was just happy to have an answer, so I accepted it.
 I was given pills: An antidepressant to take once a day, a muscle relaxer to take twice a day and a pain pill to take three times a day.
 I told the doc, that sounded fun and all, but I had to work, so we compromised.
 He wrote the prescriptions and I threw them away.
 I eventually caved and started taking Trazadone.
 In the mean time things just didn’t add up.
 The more I read on fibromyalgia, the less I agreed that that is what I had.
 You see I read a lot on Google and so I considered myself an expert.
 I often say I got my doctorate from Google U. This will actually be a good thing later.